IDU-CVLab/COV19D_3rd/README.md

 scikit_image </br>
 opencv-python-headless </br>

+* Kindly inform the organization owner if you wish to obtain the pretrained models in this study.

 # Cite
 If you find the Code helpful, please consider citing the paper: </br>
 >@article{morani2022covid,   </br>